-We are proud to present the new and shiny CKEditor SDK that has just been published online and is also available for download.
-The CKEditor SDK is a huge collection of resources designed to help you get familiar with all editor features and make the process of implementing, configuring and integrating CKEditor with your website or application easier.
+We are proud to present the new and shiny CKEditor Examples that has just been published online and is also available for download.
+The CKEditor Examples is a huge collection of resources designed to help you get familiar with all editor features and make the process of implementing, configuring and integrating CKEditor with your website or application easier.
 And what's the best part?
 It's free!

-The CKEditor SDK consists of the following pieces:
+The CKEditor Examples consists of the following pieces:

 Dozens of live demos showcasing numerous CKEditor aspects and features, with source code ready to copy and implement in your own solution.